 About the project

-Germ Defence is an evidence-based, behaviour change website that provides practical advice on how to reduce the spread of infection in the home.
-In a previous randomised controlled trial of more than 20,000 households (Little et al., 2015), Germ Defence proved successful in reducing the spread of seasonal and swine 'flu, and helped reduce the risk of respiratory infection by around 14%.
-It also reduced the number of primary care consultations and antibiotic prescriptions needed by people who used the website.
-Germ Defence has recently been updated for use during the coronavirus pandemic.
+Germ Defence is a behaviour change website based on scientific evidence, that gives practical advice on how to reduce the spread of infection in the home.
+In a randomised controlled trial – in more than 20,000 households (Little et al., 2015), using Germ Defence reduced the spread of seasonal and swine flu.
+It helped reduce the risk of these respiratory infections by around 14 per cent, and reduced the number of GP visits and antibiotic prescriptions needed by people who used the website.
+The website has now been updated for use during the coronavirus pandemic.

-Researchers at the Universities of Bristol, Bath and Southampton have received funding from UK Research and Innovation (UKRI) and the National Institute for Health Research (NIHR) to evaluate how effective the website is in reducing coronavirus infection.
-They will work with GP practices in England, who will be asked to send the Germ Defence website link to their patients.
+Researchers at the Universities of Bristol, Bath and Southampton have received funding from the UK Research and Innovation (UKRI) and National Institute for Health Research (NIHR) to understand how good Germ Defence is at reducing coronavirus infection.
+They will work with GP practices in England, who will be asked to send patients a special link to the Germ Defence website.

-Chris Whitty, the Chief Medical Officer (CMO) for England, has endorsed this as a national priority project and it has been adopted by the National Institute of Health Research, Clinical Research Network (NIHR CRN) as an Urgent Public Health Covid-19 Portfolio Study.
+Chris Whitty, the Chief Medical Officer (CMO) for England, has made this a national priority project and it is now an NIHR Clinical Research Network (CRN) urgent public health COVID-19 portfolio study.

-The updated coronavirus version of Germ Defence helps users think about when and how to carry out key infection control behaviours such as hand washing and cleaning, avoiding sharing rooms and surfaces, managing incoming deliveries, and ventilating rooms.
-It draws on behaviour change techniques to help users think through and adopt better home hygiene habits and problem solve any barriers.
+The coronavirus version of Germ Defence helps people understand what measures to take and when to take them to avoid infection.
+This includes hand washing, avoiding sharing rooms and surfaces, dealing with deliveries and ventilating rooms.
+Using behaviour change techniques, it helps people think through and adopt better home hygiene habits and find ways to solve any barriers.

-A series of questions on the website take around 10 minutes to complete, but the answers allow the tailoring of advice for people’s personal circumstances and are designed to make a lasting and lifetime impact.
-The website has been translated into over 20 languages.
+A series of questions on the website take around 10 minutes to answer.
+People then get tailored advice that fits their personal circumstances, designed to help them make lasting changes.
+The website has been translated into more than 20 languages.

-The updated Germ Defence website could help prevent a wave of coronavirus and flu during this Autumn and Winter, as we know that coronavirus is caught in the same way as other viruses.
-Although Germ Defence has been updated to be relevant to coronavirus, it has not yet been proven to be effective in reducing coronavirus infections.
-The aim of this project is to test how effective the new Germ Defence website is.
+The updated Germ Defence website could help prevent or reduce a wave of coronavirus and flu during the 2020-21 autumn and winter, as we know that coronavirus is caught in the same way as viruses like flu.
+Although Germ Defence has been updated for coronavirus, we don’t know whether it reduces coronavirus infections yet.
+The aim of this project is to test how well the new Germ Defence website works in reducing coronavirus infections.